Leaflet – Why Study Music?

-ASME has published a booklet presenting the “Principles, Policy and Guidelines for Music Education” advocated by the Society.
+ASME published a booklet in 1999 presenting the “Principles, Policy and Guidelines for Music Education” advocated by the Society.

 - Principles of Music Education